strathausen/mumpitz/README.md

 ## What else?

-Talk to the author via strathausen@gmail.com - CTO of <a href="http://www.upcload.com">upcload.com</a>
+Talk to the author via philipp@stratha.us